-- Vietnamese people living overseas who fled at the end of the war usually say "Saigon" for political reasons.
+- Vietnamese people living overseas who fled at the end of the war often prefer to say "Saigon" for political reasons.

 Considerations for Saying Ho Chi Minh City

-- In Hanoi and the north, you'll more often hear "Ho Chi Minh City."
+- In Hanoi and the north, you'll more often hear "Ho Chi Minh City" used.